Codaea/portfolio/content/things/bruteforcewol.md

 I thought to myself, "it must of crashed last night during the restore when trying to start back up, I just need to turn it back on."
 How Naive of past me to think that.

+however, before I take you through my day of shenanigans, lets start at the begining.

 ## What is Wake on lan?

 Wake on lan (Wol) is a networking standard that allows computers to be awoken from sleep through sending a magic packet.
-The "magic packet" is actually just a broadcast frame (ignore fancy layer 2 networking words) that contains the target's MAC address, then repeats it 16x more.
+The "magic packet" is actually just a broadcast frame (ignore fancy layer 2 networking words) that contains the target's MAC address, then repeats it 16x more. because broadcast frames are layer two, it has no idea what a network is, and therefore only works in local networks. (or a layer 2 vpn)

-I needed the target's computer mac address, having no idea what it was.
+The big problem wasn't the vpn connection in, but rather the mac address. in order to use WOL on the computer I needed the target's computer mac address, having no idea what it was.

 ## The Journey